realityexpander/How_to_program_from_ground_up/04-DataStructures.md

     H --> G
     F --> C

-    X[⬅️ Example of a Node for a Network Graph]
+    X["⬅️ Example of a Node for a Network Graph"]

 - [Continue Reading - Software](./05-Software.md)
 - [Back to Index](README.md)